-The California Department of Fish and Game has functioned as the State's lead trustee agency for oil spill response since its inception in the late 19th century.
+The California Department of Fish and Game has functioned as the State's lead trustee agency for pollution impacts for over a century.
 But only with the implementation of OPA 90 and SB-2040 did such a significant degree of focused attention and effort become manifest.
 Protection of environmental resources and response to environmental injuries has long been the Department's mission, but following the events of the early 1990's a whole new level of emphasis was recognized as necessary.
 Given the magnitude and hazard levels associated with modern commerce and California coastal development, SB-2040 mandated that the Department enter into a newly defined level of preparation for protection of environmental resources with an associated recognition for the need to restore damaged resources.